Knight-Wu/articles/java IO.md

 same instance).
 Why?
 A server needs two distinct sets of Channels.
 The first set will contain a single ServerChannel representing the server’s own listening socket, bound to a local port.
 The second set will contain all of the Channels that have been created to handle incoming  client connections—one for each connection the server has accepted.
 Figure 3.4 illustrates this model, and shows why two distinct EventLoopGroups are required.
 The EventLoopGroup associated with the ServerChannel assigns an EventLoop that is responsible for creating Channels for incoming connection requests.
-Once a connection has been accepted, the second EventLoopGroup assigns an EventLoop to its Channel
+Once a connection has been accepted, the second EventLoopGroup assigns an EventLoop to its Channel. // server Bootstrapping 有两个EventLoopGroup , 一个绑定了ServerChannel  负责chuangj

 #### netty 的IO 模型
 和java 的NIO 一样, 基于selector, 相当于传统IO 模型中是IO 多路复用.